Put your Halloween leftovers to good use by making a pumpkin or winter squash purée, then use it in delicious seasonal suppers and bakes.

 2. Butternut, maple & pecan lattice pie

 Spiced and golden brown, this butternut, maple & pecan pie is a slice of autumn on a plate.
-Dust your pie with icing sugar and serve with a dollop of crème fraîche for the ideal end to a comforting seasonal feast.
-This picture-perfect lattice is filled with cinnamon, nutmeg and plenty of ginger for an unbeatable spice combination.
+Dust with icing sugar and serve with a dollop of crème fraîche for the ideal end to a seasonal feast.
+This picture-perfect lattice is filled with cinnamon, nutmeg and plenty of ginger.

 3. Classic pumpkin pie

-Deciding what to make for a crowd-pleasing dessert?
-It's as easy as pie.
-Turn any leftover pumpkin into an easy purée and whip up our American-inspired classic pumpkin pie.
-These hearty wedges of golden goodness are infinitely better than anything shop-bought and both kids and adults alike will love the mellow flavours.
+Deciding what to make for a crowd-pleasing dessert is as easy as pie.
+Turn leftover pumpkin into an easy purée and whip up our American-inspired classic pumpkin pie.
+These hearty wedges of golden goodness are infinitely better than anything shop-bought and all ages will love the mellow flavours.

 Turn up the volume on this confirmed classic with our best ever pumpkin pie with stem ginger cream.